zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 NGINX App Protect WAF introduces a new policy entity known as "**access profile**" to authenticate JSON Web Token.
 Access Profile is added to the app protect policy to enforce JWT settings.
 JSON Web Token needs to be applied to the URLs for enforcement and includes the actions to be taken with respect to access tokens.
 It is specifically associated with HTTP URLs and does not have any predefined default profiles.

-{{< note >}}At present, only one access profile is supported within the app protect policy.
+{{< note >}}At present, only one access profile is supported within the App Protect policy.
 However, the JSON schema for the policy will be designed to accommodate multiple profiles in the future.{{< /note >}}

 The access profile includes: